We Represent Employers Only.

 The Age Discrimination in Employment Act “ADEA” of 1967 prohibits age discrimination in employment by protecting certain applicants and employees over the age of 40 from discrimination on the basis of age in all aspects of employment.

 The Act also prohibits harassment of a person because of his or her age.
 Age discrimination in the workplace is prevalent, with 2/3 of older job seekers reporting discriminatory encounters.

-When developing age discrimination affirmative defenses to the Age Discrimination in Employment Act violations and EEO laws, it is more important than ever for Colorado employers to understand their state’s case law regarding EEOC age discrimination and to take action to ensure no lawsuits are filed against them.
+When developing affirmative defenses to the Age Discrimination in Employment Act violations and EEO laws, it is more important than ever for Colorado employers to understand their state’s case law regarding EEOC age discrimination in the workplace and to take action to ensure no lawsuits are filed against them.

 - If employers are aware of the law and facts about age discrimination, they can model their behavior and policies around establishing a discrimination-free work environment.

-Watson & Associates’ Age Discrimination and employer defense lawyers ggressively represent Colorado employers facing discrimination charges and need help defending the company’s reputation and against false discrimination claims.
+Watson & Associates’ Age Discrimination and employer defense lawyers aggressively represent Colorado employers facing discrimination charges and need help defending the company’s reputation and against false discrimination claims.

 Employment Discrimination and Employer Defense Legal Services